Mr. Frank's Homepage

 This webpage is being maintained for students in Mr. Frank's social studies classes on Team 7 Green.

 What can a student expect in this course?
 How will grades be determined?

-Click course expectations here or in the menu at the left to see this information.
+This is the Course Expectations sheet.
 The information is the same as the information found on the sheets that you received at the start of the year.

 What are we studying?

 Our curriculum is based on the social studies framework set by the state of New York.
 7th grade is the first half of a two-year course in American history.
 Our goal is to get from Native Americans and the European exploration and colonization through to the causes of the Civil War.

 What was our homework?

 Click on the "What We Did Today" button in the menu on the left to find the homework assigned for any given day.

 "I often think what interesting history we are making for the student of the twenty-first century."-William Carey Jones, Congressman, 1908

 "To be ignorant of what occurred before you were born is to remain always a child.
 For what is the worth of human life, unless it is woven into the life of our ancestors by the records of history?"